In my previous New Zealand posts I have repeated over and over that it’s is my favorite country in the world. It is so incredibly beautiful!

 Swimming with dolphins is still a dream of mine, maybe next time… Check out more destinations for amazing wildlife experiences here.

-Check the site for more information about swimming with dolphins.
+Check the site for more information about cruising the Bay of Islands.

 10 best things do to in New Zealand: where to find them?